 Hallucinogens target specific centres of the brain to alter the interpretations of sensory input.

-Heroin is a central nervous system depressant, which means it slows down brain function and particularly the control of breathing.
+Heroin is a depressant of the central nervous system, which means it slows down brain function and particularly the control of breathing.

 Inhalants are chemical substances that give off fumes that can be breathed in to achieve a 'high'.